denkristoffer/filmbuff/README.md

 ### find_by_id

-If you know the movie's IMDb ID you can return an object with the IMDb information:
+If you know the movie or TV show's IMDb ID you can return an object with the IMDb information:

     movie = imdb.find_by_id('tt0032138')